RECON IMAGER Manual

 - limited parsing of Apple Extended Metadata

-RECON LAB from SUMURI is the only tool that can identify and properly parse all Apple Extended Metadata.
+RECON LAB from SUMURI is the first and only tool that can identify and properly parse Apple Extended Metadata and its timestamps.

 Apple Extended Metadata is extremely important in macOS investigations.
-Not looking at the Apple Extended Metadata is like a doctor performing surgery after only seeing half of the test results and scans.
+Ignoring Apple Extended Metadata is equivalent to a doctor performing surgery after only seeing a small portion of an entire battery of test results and scans.

-There are two ways of imaging APFS.
-One, is when you process with RECON LAB so you can see ALL the data.
+There are two ways to image APFS.
+The first is to process with RECON LAB in order to see all the Apple Extended Attributes and timestamps.
 The second is for importing into traditional forensic tools.

 8.1.APFS Imaging to Process with RECON LAB